HussAIM-stuff/killPort/README.md

 # killPort
-Sometimes using different servers for testing, some processes remain open leaving ports unusable.
+Sometimes using different servers for testing, some processes remain open leaving ports unusable.<br>
 This script will find and kill the process that is using an specific port.

 Installation<br>